adhebbar/adhebbar.github.io/_projects/vrishard.markdown

 description: An temple-run like game  on the occulus rift, with integrated harware
 image: /assets/images/projects/vrishard.jpg
 ---
 This project is currently funded by [roboClub](https://roboticsclub.org/) and part of the [ CMU game creation society](http://www.gamecreation.org/).
-I function as co-team lead for this interdiplinary projec involving a team of artists, programmers and engineers.
+I function as co-team lead for this interdiplinary project involving a team of artists, programmers and engineers.

 We want to create a game in virtual reality with a hardware aspect.
 In the game, the user will take on the role of a princess riding on a hover board in a steampunk styled world.
 The hover